evanmse/Pychatbot/README.md

 # Terminal Command Interface for Text Analysis

 This repository contains a Python script that provides a terminal-based interface for various text analysis functionalities.
 The script allows users to analyze text data related to presidential speeches.
-Below are the available functionalities and their corresponding commands:
+Below are the available functionalities and their corresponding commands that can be used by running the main.py file:

 ### Functionalities: